pact-foundation/pact_broker-client/README.md

   task.consumer_version = MyConsumer::VERSION
   task.pattern = 'custom/path/to/pacts/*.json' # optional, default value is 'spec/pacts/*.json'
   task.pact_broker_base_url = "http://pact-broker"
-  task.tag_with_git_branch = true|false # STRONGLY RECOMMENDED as it will greatly assist with your pact workflow.
-Optional, will merge result with other specified task.tags task.tags = ["dev"] # optional task.pact_broker_basic_auth =  { username: 'basic_auth_user', password: 'basic_auth_pass'} # optional
+  task.tag_with_git_branch = true|false # Optional but STRONGLY RECOMMENDED as it will greatly assist with your pact workflow.
+Result will be merged with other specified task.tags task.tags = ["dev"] # optional task.pact_broker_basic_auth =  { username: 'basic_auth_user', password: 'basic_auth_pass'} # optional
   task.write_method = :merge # optional, this will merge the published pact into an existing pact rather than overwriting it if one exists.
 Not recommended, as it makes a mulch of the workflow on the broker.